-I am a Final year Computer Science PhD candidate in ILab at the University of Southern California working with Prof. Laurent Itti.
+I recently obtained my PhD from the University of Southern California where I worked with Prof. Laurent Itti.
+My PhD thesis falls at the intersection of Machine Learning, Computer Vision and Robotics.
 You can find my Resume, CV, Research and Bio.

-My PhD thesis is on Transferrable Pretrained models for Visual Navigation that can be deployed on Mobile Robots.
+My PhD thesis is on Transferrable Pretrained models for Visual Navigation that are trained using large datasets of unlabeled videos.
 Along with this I’m also interested in 3D Generative models that allow us to build effective Simulators from Real-world data.

 Along with the above research areas, I’m also interested in engineering pipelines for efficient training and inference for ML models.
 I’m also a full-stack roboticist and worked on building and deploying models onto hardware platforms.
 We recently built a large-scale mobile-robot for our experiments.
 Please visit the Beobotv3 project for more details.